-Learning Routines: Each child is given an updated custom learning plan every five-week cycle based on their academic knowledge gaps, strengths, and goals.
+Learning routines: Each child is given an updated custom learning plan every 6-week cycle based on their academic knowledge gaps, strengths, and goals.
 We utilize adaptive learning technology to give each learner exactly what they need—whether your child wants to accelerate several grade levels ahead in one subject while catching up to grade level in another, or simply wants to move at their own pace, on their own terms.
 Most learners spend 90 minutes per day working on their Learning Routines.

 Workshops: Learners engage in 90 minutes of daily group learning time over live video.
 Instead of delivering lectures, coaches lead Workshops focused on the Practices above that take the following formats:

 Academic rigor is highly prioritized at Prisma.
 Learning just happens differently here, for the better!
 Instead of checking boxes to meet externally derived educational standards, we encourage learners to follow their curiosity to excavate their interests and passions.
 This fuels learning that’s fun and engaging while facilitating whole-person development.
 Learning this way, along with the skillful support of our Learning coaches, enables the achievement of academic mastery while allowing the love of learning to flourish.
-Much of the recent wave of innovation in education focused on acceptance to highly ranked colleges and high test scores as the gold standards of success.
+Much of the recent wave of innovation in education focused on test scores as the gold standards of success.
 We believe that mastery of ‘core’ content and exceptional educational outcomes can be achieved without test anxiety, without dry lectures delivered to students, and without adults directing a child’s every move.
-We also know that now more than ever, top colleges are looking for well-rounded students with a rich portfolio of projects, a resume of real-world experiences, and the ability to express themselves with originality and confidence.
+We also know that now more than ever, top high schools and colleges are looking for well-rounded students with a rich portfolio of projects, a resume of real-world experiences, and the ability to express themselves with originality and confidence.
 Learners who partner with Prisma will be far ahead of their traditionally-educated peers in this respect.

 In order to participate in Prisma, learners need a strong internet connection and consistent access to a computer with a camera and a microphone - which can be built-in, like on a laptop.
 We also strongly recommend that learners have access to a quiet and private learning space that’s free from distraction.